Dear friends and followers,

 However, what I did learn from this practice was how to make food prep and planning a regular part of my daily and weekly routines, and how important this practice is for healthy eating.
 Because the willpower gap is real and that is where I benefit from structure.
 I am seeking a nice balance somewhere between “don’t eat a baby carrot off your food plan” and “do whatever you want all the time.”
 For me, the take home of writing down my food was about the value of planning and intention setting, not the rigidity of the commitment.

 For today at least, I have learned to trust myself with food.
 I eat now when my body is hungry, and 95% of the food I eat is whole, real, unprocessed, delicious, plant-based food.
 I don’t crave anything junky anymore, and I allow occasional starchy or mildly sweet indulgences in small quantities.
 I am able to find a stopping place with pleasurable foods that I did not used to be able to find.
 And my body is SO grateful.
 Our relationship is thriving.

 But I didn’t get there overnight.
 It took lots of gradual, supported, mindful exploration to obtain the kind of peace and freedom that I have with food today.

 I needed Bright Line Eating because I needed a hard reset with my food.
 For years I watched myself treat myself poorly with food, despite my best intentions.
 Bright Line Eating can be easy to surrender to for people who are in a painful place, and I needed a good surrender in order to make real changes.
 But Bright Line Eating was the beginning, not the end of my food freedom journey, and there is so much more for me to explore.

-I’m excited to see where Katie’s Bright Kitchen goes next, and I’ll be grateful to hear your thoughts.
+I’m excited to see where this blog goes next, and I’ll be grateful to hear your thoughts.